 This chapter considers the market environment in which long-term capital is raised.
-The underlying rationale for the existence of security markets is presented, investment banking services and procedures are detailed, private placements are discussed, and security market regulation is reviewed.
-Further discussions cover rates of return over long periods and recent periods, interest rate determinants, and theories of the term structure of interest rates.
+The underlying rationale for the existence of security markets is presented, investment banking services and procedures are detailed, private placements are discussed, and recent security market regulation is reviewed.
+Further discussions cover rates of return over long periods of time and interest rates in recent periods, interest rate determinants, and theories of the term structure of interest rates.